IBM/aspera-cli/README.md

 - `ascp` is the second level command, and is also the name of the component (singleton)
 - `info` is the third level command, and is also the action to be performed

-Typically, commands are located at the beginning of the command line.
+Typically, commands are located at the **beginning** of the command line.
 Order is significant.
 The provided command must match one of the supported commands in the given context.
-If a wrong , or no command is provided when expected, an error message is displayed and the list of supported commands is displayed.
+If wrong, or no command is provided when expected, an error message is displayed and the list of supported commands is displayed.

+Some sub-commands appear after entity selection, e.g. `ascli aoc admin res node do 8669 browse /`: `browse` is a sub-command of `node`.

 #### Options